-A PSA 10 recently went for $222.50, which is a significant difference in price compared to his 1984 card.
+A PSA 10 recently went for $222.50, a significant price difference compared to his 1984 card.
 The back has a simple design, with blue text on a white background.
 The quote on the reverse reads;

 “Averaged 239.7 yards in total offense per game during 1984.”

 - 1984 Topps USFL Steve Young RC #52